navi7/blog/source/_posts/2013-02-28-basics-of-c-plus-plus-and-visual-studio-part-2.markdown

 **Note**: spend enough time on this so you become familiar with it and it doesn't feel weird.
 It's **very** important you understand this.

+**Note**: the task can be completed using only two of the mentioned methods.
+One is plainly unsuitable for the task!

 ### Files